uroybd/topobon/src/site/notes/Personal/Writings/Technical/Technical Drafts/CBZ 2.0 - A Better Comic Book Archive.md

 This proposed second iteration of Comic Book Archive is an attempt to solve some, if possibly most, of these problems.

 ## Structure
 In structure, this format is similar to CBZ except for an additional `content.xml` file in the archive root.
-This allows these files to be **backwards compatible**.
+This allows these files to be **backward compatible**.

 ### Content.xml
 The `content.xml` file will contain several sections.
 A rudimentary example here: